lokal-profil/interoperable-specifications/docs/ap.md

 1. That you are expecting instances of the class `skos:Concept`.
 2. That you are expecting the concept collection to have a `skos:member` property pointing to the concepts.

+Add missing section on Restricting to concepts in a concept collection

+The section was purposefully kept very similar to the section on Restricting to concepts in a terminology

 ```
 ex:ps1 a sh:propetyShape ;
     sh:path dcterms:subject ;